 CGCC is committed to helping veterans and their dependents use their VA educational benefits to support their college expenses.
-We recognize the sacrifice of those who have served in the United States Armed Forces, and we are honored to assist our veteran and veteran-dependent students in utilizing their benefits to their best advantage.
-We are dedicated to providing students with effective access to any VA educational benefits they may be entitled to.
-Please refer to the steps and information provided on our website at www.cgcc.edu/veteran-resources

-Students using any type of Federal Veterans Administration (VA) Education Benefit are required to have all prior credit history evaluated.
+The college recognizes the sacrifice of those who have served in the United States Armed Forces, and the college is honored to assist veterans and veteran-dependent students in utilizing VA benefits to their best advantage.
+The college is dedicated to providing students with effective access to any VA educational benefits they may be entitled to.
+Please refer to the steps and information provided on the college website at www.cgcc.edu/veteranresources Students using any type of Federal Veterans Administration (VA) Education Benefit are required to have all prior credit history evaluated.
 It is the student's responsibility to request official transcripts from all previous colleges and submit them to Student Services.
 A student's first term of VA benefits may be certified while waiting for transcript evaluation, however no subsequent terms will be certified for VA Benefits until transfer credit evaluation is complete.
 All credits will be evaluated and transferred according to the policies stated in this catalog.